dylanviyar/Bike-Sales-Excel-Project/BikeSaleAnalysis.md

 ### 1.0 The Setting

-In an effort to understand the bike industry and market, we can look at a dataset that contains information on bike consumers and determine if there are any underlying trends to worth noting.
+In an effort to understand the bike industry and market, we can look at a dataset that contains information on bike consumers and determine if there are any underlying trends worth noting.
 We then can make marketing strategy suggestions to supplement sales growth.

 ### 1.1 Guiding Questions